dinhomathias/Amc/Code-snippets.md

     context.bot.send_message(chat_id=update.effective_chat.id, text="Hello world!")
 ```

-**Note**: You can modify this decorator in order to register any type of handler (see [Types Of Handlers](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Types-Of-Handlers)).
+**Note**: You can modify this decorator in order to register any type of handler (see [[Types Of Handlers|Types-Of-Handlers]]).
 Please also note that PTB deliberately does not provide such functionality out of the box due to the reasons mentioned in [#899](https://github.com/python-telegram-bot/python-telegram-bot/issues/899).

 ---
 #### Restrict access to a handler (decorator)